rmosolgo/graphql-ruby/guides/dataloader/sources.md

   (`dataloader.with(source_class, *batch_parameters)` returns an instance of `source_class` with the given batch parameters -- but it might be an instance which was cached by `dataloader`.)

   Additionally, batch parameters are used to de-duplicate Source initializations during a query run. `.with(...)` calls that have the same batch parameters will use the same Source instance under the hood.
-To customize how Sources are de-duplicated, see {{ "GraphQL::Dataloader::Source.batch_key_for" | api_doc }}.
+To customize how Sources are de-duplicated, see [GraphQL::Dataloader::Source.batch_key_for](rdoc-ref:GraphQL::Dataloader::Source.batch_key_for).

 ## Example: Loading Strings from Redis by Key